what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/how-we-started-managing-bsa-delivery-processes-on-github/index.md

 layout: article.njk
 ---

-Vladyslav, as Delivery Head of Binary Studio Academy, shares the success story of adopting GitHub for streamlined delivery processes.
-GitHub's versatility, featuring version control and efficient task management, significantly enhances workflow at the Academy.
-The narrative concludes with satisfaction over the positive outcomes of GitHub adoption, showcasing its impact on participant experiences at Binary Studio Academy.

----

 Hello everyone!
 I am Vladyslav.
 At the beginning of 2022, I was offered the role of Delivery Head of BSA (Binary Studio Academy).
 [Binary Studio Academy](https://academy.binary-studio.com/) is a free, international course that transforms people with basic programming language knowledge into _true_ beginner engineers.

 From a delivery perspective, each Academy consists of several specific stages, each of which comprises a varying number of checklists that need to be completed for the stage to be considered successfully completed.
 Additionally, the Academy involves a substantial amount of documentation for various roles within it, as well as a wealth of content ranging from concise lecture summaries to automated tests that assess homework completion of these lectures.